Malia, Cyprus: Current population

+Structures

-Mallia Winery is located in Malia village in Limassol region.
+The Mallia Winery is located in Malia village in Limassol region.
 It is owned and managed by the KEO Group.
 It is among the largest of the island’s regional wineries with an annual capacity of around 3 million bottles.
 The winery was established in 1928.
 In 1996 it was restored and 50 hectares of new vineyards planted which gave their first wines in 2001.
 Among their wide range of grapes Riesling is particularly interesting being otherwise unusual in Cyprus.